Our Open APIs (REST Web Hooks) allow you to integrate NoahFace with your existing IT systems and applications. For example, you could:

 To enable user synchronisation, simply add a synchronisation instance, select 'Custom' as the type of synchronisation, and specifying your API endpoint details (see example below).

 NoahFace can forward user recognition events to your applications or IT systems.
-To do this, you simply implement our User Recognition API (a REST end-point), and configure NoahFace to call it when a user is recognised.
+To do this, you simply implement our User Recognition API (a REST Web Hook), and configure NoahFace to call it when a user is recognised.

 Your implementation of the User Recognition API should expect to receive the following elements: